The Euclidean numbers: Notation and preliminary notions

 In this ordering $2^\ag$ is the order type of the set $\P_{fin}(\Og_\ag)$ of all finite sets of ordinals less than $\ag$, hence the family $\Lk=\P_{fin}(\Og)$ of all finite subsets of $\Og$ can be isomorphically indexed by $\Og$.
 Therefore we shall denote by $L_\ag$ the $\ag$th set of ordinals, namely

 In particular

-The order isomorphism $\alpha\mapsto L_\ag$ between $\Og$ and $\Lk$ allows to single out two restrictions of the ordinal ordering on $\Og$, that will be useful in the following sections: the \emph{formal membership} $\lessdot$ that corresponds to ordinary membership, and the \emph{formal inclusion} $\sqsubseteq$, that corresponds to ordinary inclusion: \begin{defn} \begin{description}${~}$
+The order isomorphism $\alpha\mapsto L_\ag$ between $\Og$ and $\Lk$ allows to single out a restriction of the ordinal ordering on $\Og$, that will be basic in the following sections, namely the \emph{formal inclusion} $\sqsubseteq$, that corresponds to ordinary inclusion: \begin{defn} \textbf{(formal inclusion)}:${~}$\\ Given $\ag,\bg\in\Og$ we say that $\ag$ is \emph{formally included} in $\bg$ (written $\ag\qincl\bg$) if and only if $L_\ag\incl L_\bg$.